Skreamzz/Ishwikiclone/How-To-Enable-OpenRC-&-Start-Services-When-iSH-App-Starts.md

 \# (hash)

-In front of all the lines that begin "tty" EXCEPT "tty1".
-Commenting that one out would be a bad plan.
+In front of all the lines that begin "tty"

 Now you need to restart iSH.
 Exit the app and launch it again.